HOW LOVING WHO YOU ARE ALLOWS YOU TO BECOME WHO YOU WANT TO BE

 I am 100% over the story that the only way for us to be happy is to change who we are.
 And I am 100% in support of the story that by being happy we can grow however we want.

 This is the message that I desperately hope I was able to convey in my last entry.
 This is my real story, my real truth and what I truly believe.

 If you're interested in finding a way to move you body that builds both physical strength and can improve your self-esteem and ability to practice self-care, check out my beginner's strength program: #makemuscleshappen.

-If you want to start caring for your body, acting towards yourself in a loving way that allows you stack positive changes and move towards your goals, make sure to sign up for the waitlist, you'll get a special link for $10 off and the opportunity to buy the program 4 days before I re-release it on July 3rd!
+If you want to start caring for your body, acting towards yourself in a loving way that allows you stack positive changes and move towards your goals, make sure to sign up for the waitlist so you'll be notified of the re-release!